 The APZ trading indicator was developed by Lee Leibfarth and was first introduced in the September 2006 issue of Technical Analysis of Stocks & Commodities.
-Similar to Bollinger Bands, this indicator plots as a set of upper and lower bands placed over price bars.
+Similar to Keltner Channels and Bollinger Bands®, APZ is overlaid on a chart’s price data as a set of bands traders often use to time market entries and exits.
 The APZ tracks price fluctuations quickly, which is essential in volatile markets.

 The upper and lower bands are calculated based on a short term double smooth exponential moving average (EMA).
 The bands form a channel which surrounds the average price creating the “zone” which traders can interpret to determine entries and exits.
 For example, as the price crosses above the upper band, this can signal an opportunity to sell in anticipation of a reversal.
 Conversely, as price crosses down through the lower band, this can signal an opportunity to buy in case of a potential turning point.